LHZZQ/Prek/README.md

 Student Team:
 - The group of programmers and designers responsible for designing and developing the application.
 ---
 ## User Stories
-- As a university student, I want to be able to quickly write or record what I am grateful for between classes in order to reduce stress and prfioritise the positive aspects in my day.
+- As a **university student**, I want to be able to quickly write or record what I am grateful for between classes in order to reduce stress and prfioritise the positive aspects in my day.

-- As a busy professional, I want short daily prompts that help me reflect on what went well today, so that I can maintain a healthy work-life balance.
+- As a **busy professional**, I want short daily prompts that help me reflect on what went well today, so that I can maintain a healthy work-life balance.

-- As someone trying to improve my mental health, I want to look back at my past gratitude entries, so that I can see how my mindset has improved over time.
+- As **someone trying to improve my mental health**, I want to look back at my past gratitude entries, so that I can see how my mindset has improved over time.

 ---
 ## Basic Flow